huawei-noah/xingtian/docs/developer.en.md

 - `save`：save model
 - `restore`：restore model

 Create a target folder in the `xt/algorithm` directory and implement `YOUR_ALGORITHM.py` in the folder.
-After inheriting the base class, Developer only need to implement the `prepare_data` and `train` interfaces. and register with the system through `@Registers.algorithm.register`.
+After inheriting the base class, Developer only need to implement the `prepare_data` and `train` interfaces. and register with the system through `@Registers.algorithm`.
 The following is an example:

 ```python
 from xt.algorithm import Algorithm